UPDATE: This post has been updated on 12/6/18 to reflect recent updates

 Here’s what the objective selection screen looks like…

-In short, if you want to reach as many users as possible (Reach), get email sign ups (Leads), drive video views, or get app installs (just to name a few objectives), you can’t select those objectives within Boosts Posts.
+In short, if you want to reach as many users as possible (Reach), get email sign ups (Leads), drive conversions, drive video views, or get app installs (just to name a few objectives), you can’t select those objectives within Boosts Posts.

 You can’t choose Landing Page Views instead of Link Clicks